CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Standard vs. MIPS Helmets

-The last important thing to look for is whether the helmet offers MIPS or not.
+The last important thing to consider is whether the helmet offers MIPS.
 MIPS stands for Multi-directional Impact Protection System.
 Let me explain.

-MIPS is a system that was developed and researched for more than 20 years.
-Helmets with MIPS reduce the forces that arise during an impact and are then transmitted to the brain.
+MIPS is a system developed and researched for over 20 years.
+Helmets with MIPS reduce the forces that arise during an impact and are transmitted to the brain.

 Reducing the rotational forces means the risk of brain injuries is minimized.